salvanya/ML-rain-prediction/README.md

 ## Getting Started

-1. Clone the repository.
+1. Clone the repository to your local machine.
-2. Install the required Python libraries using `pip install -r requirements.txt`.
+2. Install the necessary Python libraries with `pip install -r requirements.txt`.
-3. Explore the Jupyter notebooks for detailed analysis and model implementations.
+3. Explore the development stage in the Rain_Tomorrow.ipynb Jupyter Notebook, where various methodologies and models were tested, and performance metrics were evaluated.
+4. Check out the MLOps.ipynb Jupyter Notebook for the creation of pipelines with the best-performing models and their optimized parameters.
+5. To make predictions, run `streamlit run app.py` in your console.
+Enter the prediction values and click the "Submit" button.

 ## Contributors